mendersoftware/mender-docs/02.Overview/05.Deployment/docs.md

     category: docs
 ---

-A Deployment ensures delivery of a Release to one or more devices.
+A Deployment ensures the delivery of a Release to one or more devices.
 A Release can contain one or more Mender Artifacts.
-The Artifact is assigned to a device based on the software and hardware compatibility the device provided.
+The Artifact is assigned to a device based on the software and hardware compatibility the device provides.
-In other words, a Deployment is the server side model which represent a device update.
+In other words, a Deployment is the server-side model which represents a device update.

 The characteristics of a Deployment are: